-Ensure AUTO HEIGHT icon (A) appears on monitor and is displayed as shown at (B).
-When header is set for cutting on ground, this verifies that combine is correctly using potentiometers on header to sense ground pressure.
+- 7. Engage separator, header, and press preset 1 or 2. - Ensure AUTO HEIGHT icon (A) appears on monitor and is displayed at location (B) as shown.
+When header is set for cutting on ground, this verifies that the combine is using the potentiometers on the header correctly to sense ground pressure.